-I interpret the results on default primarily as providing evidence on the ex ante financial situations of households: the fact that the average household finances 17 percent of a fine payment through default on items such as utility bills suggest an inability to cover a \$200 expense via cash on hand, for example.
+I interpret the results on default primarily as providing evidence on the ex ante financial situations of households: the fact that fines induce default on items such as utility bills suggests an inability to cover a \$200 expense via cash on hand for some fraction of households.
 This interpretation is bolstered by the above heterogeneity analyses, which reveals a clear hierarchy of payment sources.